-Anyone who is dating over 40 will attest to the fact that it can be really challenging for many reasons.
+Anyone who is dating after 40 will attest to the fact that it can be really challenging for many reasons.
 These include anything from juggling kids’ schedules to the insecurities and fear that come with divorce and just being older, in general.

 Below is a video blog in which I asked a few women over 40 to offer divorce and dating advice, rather than just giving my own.

 Listen to 7 tips these wonderful women offered to women dating over 40!